mysql/mysql-utilities/docs/man/mysqldbexport.rst

 metadata of the database 'dev' from server1 on port 3306 producing **CREATE** statements, use this command::

-  mysqlexport --server=root@server1:3306 --export=definitions dev
+  mysqldbexport --server=root@server1:3306 --export=definitions dev

 Similarly, to export the data of the database 'dev' from server1 on port 3306 producing bulk insert statements, use this command::

-  mysqlexport --server=root@server1:3306 --bulk-insert --export=data dev
+  mysqldbexport --server=root@server1:3306 --bulk-insert --export=data dev

 Also, to export both the data and definitions of the database 'dev' from server1 on port 3306 producing bulk insert statements, use this command::

-  mysqlexport --server=root@server1:3306 --bulk-insert --export=both dev
+  mysqldbexport --server=root@server1:3306 --bulk-insert --export=both dev

 You can also skip objects by type using the :option:`--skip` option and list the objects you want to skip.
 This can allow you to extract a